Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions: Materials perspective, Model irreducible representations

 Here, $\bm{S}^{\psi_{3}}_\mu$ and $\bm{S}^{T_{1\perp}}_\mu$ denote the spin orientations on sublattice $\mu$ in each of the respective two types of irrep order.
 The angle $\gamma$ parametrizes the coplanar manifold and denotes a rotation about the global cubic axis perpendicular to the corresponding cubic plane where the $\psi_3$ and $T_{1\perp}$ orders are defined.
-In Fig.~\ref{fig:phasediagram}(b), this corresponds to the displayed purple circles perpendicular to the global cubic $[001]$ direction (not illustrated).
-The realization of this manifold is only possible thanks to the existence of a continuous transformation between the $\psi_3$ and $T_{1\perp}$ configurations which preserves the energy degeneracy of the resulting state, i.e., no other irreps are involved in this transformation.
+In Fig.~\ref{fig:phasediagram}(b), this corresponds to the displayed purple circles perpendicular to the global cubic $[001]$ direction (not shown).
+The realization of this manifold is only possible because a $\psi_3$ state can be continuously converted into a $T_{1\perp}$ state in a way that preserves the energy of the resulting states, as described by Eq.~\eqref{eq:psi3-t1p}, with no other irreps involved.